antoineco/aco-yum_autoupdate/README.md

 Defaults to `default`

-Note: only supported on RHEL 7 and Fedora 19+
+*Note:* only supported on RHEL 7 and Fedora

 #####`randomwait`